-The South Coast MPA Baseline Program is a collaboration of California Sea Grant, Ocean Protection Council, Department of Fish and Game, Ocean Science Trust and MPA Monitoring Enterprise to establish an integrated snapshot of marine ecosystems and human activities along the South Coast around the time of the establishment of the new MPAs and to document initial socioeconomic and ecological changes after the MPAs take effect.
+Starting in 2007, California Sea Grant partnered with the California Ocean Protection Council (OPC) and California Department of Fish and Wildlife (CDFW) to administer research project funding for baseline monitoring of MPA’s.
+These projects aimed to establish an integrated snapshot of marine ecosystems and human activities around the time of the establishment of the new MPAs and to document initial socioeconomic and ecological changes after the MPAs take effect.

 Citizen Science SCUBA Baseline Characterization of Kelp Forest Ecosystems by Reef Check California

 Baseline Characterization of Rocky Intertidal Ecosystems

 Baseline Characterization of California Spiny Lobsters

 Baseline Characterization of Kelp & Shallow Rock Ecosystems

 Baseline Characterization of Nearshore and Estuarine Seabirds

 Integrative Assessment of Baseline Conditions